 How long does a deep plane facelift last?

-A 9D facelift is a branded non-surgical protocol typically combining HIFU, radiofrequency, thread lifting, and injectable treatments.
-It is not a surgical procedure.
-Clinical results vary by provider and are not equivalent to a surgical deep plane or SMAS facelift.
-Patients seeking lasting structural correction should discuss surgical candidacy during consultation.
+A 9D facelift is a branded, trademarked non-surgical protocol combining multiple modalities — typically HIFU, radiofrequency, thread lifting, and/or injectable treatments.
+The '9D' designation is a marketing construct and does not correspond to an anatomical classification.
+Results are temporary and are not equivalent to a surgical deep plane or SMAS facelift in terms of correction depth or longevity.

-Who is a good candidate for a facelift in Dubai?
+Who is a good candidate for facelift surgery?